verse-lab/greta/lib/README.md

 - [ ] Grammar 6 (Michelson)
 - [ ] Grammar 7 (KaiTai)
 - [ ] Grammar 8 (Scilla? - likely to be nonaddressable or SQL)

+### Room for improvement

+* Logic for identifying nonaddreaable ambiguities in tree example generation is not exhaustive